 Although my time at GetintheLoop was brief I learned so much.
 Working with such a great group of people was a wonderful experience.
 I joined the team to help with the continued development of the mobile applications and specifically focused on iOS.
 Jumping into such a large codebase was a challenge, but I learned something new every single day.
 MVVM design patterns, tweaking customized layouts, working with GPS, and hunting down bugs.

 Interactive Media Web and Mobile Application Development Diploma • April 2017

 Thought I'd put this in here to fill up some space.
 Although there weren't any coding classes available at my high school, graphic design was offered which was probably my favorite course.
 I got the highest mark in the class and ended up landing a paid side job for one of the janitors who saw my work hanging in the school hallway.

-During my time at the college, I got involved in programming for mobile platforms including both iOS and Android.
-Some other web technologies I know are SASS, version control with Git, WordPress, Drupal, time management platforms including Asana and Toggl, as well as general project management paradigms.
+I'm experienced in programming for mobile platforms including both iOS and Android as well as Front-End development.
+Some other web technologies I know are SASS, version control with Git, WordPress, PHP, Ruby On Rails, time management and collaboration platforms including Asana and Jira, as well as general project management paradigms.

 A nice Hacker News reader application that pulls data from the API.
 Users can then jump to an individual article.
 Learned a lot about asynchronous calls to the network and designing custom views.Personal, iOS, Swift

 A bit of a side web project I did up to help me tackle some coding questions that a potential employer might ask.
 I utilized Materialize.css overtop of the RubyOnRails framework.
 Not for public use yet ;)Personal, Rails, Educational, Web